Chapter 1: Little Soldier

 Rosewud glared at her.
 “I’m here to collect monies owed to the Lord of Lorness, not nibble on cakes.”

-She blinked in response, then headed toward her husband.
+She blinked, then headed toward her husband.
 “Rojer, don’t we still have silver under the loose stone in the fireplace?”

 “Oh, perhaps.”
-The tall old man took her hand and squeezed.
+The burly old man took her hand and squeezed.
 “How much do you think we have?”

-“Well, last year it was quite a sum, but then we had to buy seed….”
+“Well, last year it was quite a sum, but then you had to buy seed….”

 “Yes, the seed cost a lot.
 But I harvested a good early crop.
 I almost opened an account with the money changer.”
 He chuckled weakly.

-Rosewud threw a glance over his shoulder at the soldiers and huffed, “Lieutenant, get the girl and her mother.”
+Rosewud threw a glance over his shoulder and huffed, “Lieutenant, get the girl and her mother.”
 The undersecretary trailed a finger down the page until he came to the Dowling account, marking it closed.

-Blackhawk unhitched a horse from the harness, watching Sergeant Johnsun stride forward, drawing his sword.
+Blackhawk unhitched a horse from the harness as Sergeant Johnsun strode forward, drawing his sword.

 “No!”
 Mister Dowling pulled his wife behind him.

-The sergeant took another step forward, then sliced both cleanly across their necks, dropping them in a heap, their hands still entwined.
+The sergeant advanced, then sliced both cleanly across their necks, dropping them in a heap, their hands still entwined.

-Blackhawk kicked the horse with his heels, driving it forward through the sorghum and into the dark woods.
+Blackhawk kicked the horse with his heels, driving it through the sorghum and into the dark woods.
 Ducking under wayward branches, he kept a wary eye for his prey.
-“Girl, your grandma is worried about you,” he called soothingly.
+“Girl, your grandma is worried about you,” he called.
 “Come out.
 I’ll take you to her.”

 He saw no sign.
 Even the birds were silent.